Lesson 1 of 6

 SO WHAT?

-An allegorical reading of the Song has given it meaning for countless generations of Jews and Christians, which reminds us that the biblical texts function as living word in a variety of times, cultures, and unexpected ways.
-Still, the best reading today is the literal one, assuming that the book is what it appears to be: poetry celebrating human love and sexuality, which biblical faith regards as good gifts of God in creation.
+One of the most common approaches to the Song of Songs is to view it as allegory which has in fact, contributed to the maintenance of its sanctity.
+An allegorical reading of the Song has given it meaning for countless generations of Jews and Christians.
+This reminds us that the biblical texts function as living word in a variety of times, cultures, and unexpected ways.
+Still, arguably the best reading today is the literal one, assuming that the book is what it appears to be: poetry celebrating human love and sexuality, and the human capacity for sexual pleasure, all of which biblical faith regards as good gifts of God in creation.
+It gives us a glimpse into the most private of human relationships in the ancient world, the world of women and their relationships with their lovers, specifically the relationship of one woman with her lover.
 The Song takes unbridled delight in the bonds of love, even while recognizing the pains and turmoil they can bring along the way toward their fulfillment.

 WHERE DO I FIND IT?

-The Song of Songs is the twenty-third book of the Christian Old Testament.
-It is the last of the books characterized as the “Writings” and immediately precedes the biblical prophets, beginning with Isaiah.
+The Song of Songs is the 23rd book of the Christian Old Testament.
+It is the last of the books characterized as the “Writings” placed after Ecclesiastes, and preceding the biblical prophets, beginning with Isaiah.

 WHO WROTE IT?